rancher/docs/content/rancher/v2.0-v2.4/en/helm-charts/_index.md

 When you launch a new app from a catalog, the app will be managed by the catalog's Helm version.
 A Helm 2 catalog will use Helm 2 to manage all of the apps, and a Helm 3 catalog will use Helm 3 to manage all apps.

 By default, catalogs are assumed to be deployed using Helm 2.
-If you run an app in Rancher prior to v2.4.0, then upgrade to Rancher v2.4.0+, the app will still be managed by Helm 2.
+If you run an app in Rancher before v2.4.0, then upgrade to Rancher v2.4.0+, the app will still be managed by Helm 2.
 If the app was already using a Helm 3 Chart (API version 2) it will no longer work in v2.4.0+.
 You must either downgrade the chart's API version or recreate the catalog to use Helm 3.

 Charts that are specific to Helm 2 should only be added to a Helm 2 catalog, and Helm 3 specific charts should only be added to a Helm 3 catalog.